xavii07/whatsApp-open/README.md

-# Welcome to WhatsLink App
+# Welcome to MensaLink App

-WhatsLink is a mobile app that allows you to share links with your friends and family.
+MensaLink is a mobile app that allows you to share links with your friends and family.
 You can create a link, share it with your friends, and they can open it in their browser.
 The app is built with [Expo](https://expo.dev/), a platform for universal React applications.

 ## Get started